Preventing Honor Code violations in the classroom is a two-fold endeavor that involves both education and prevention.

 Of course, mere discussions about honor and ethics don't always work.
-It is therefore advisable to put measures in place that will deter students from cheating if they are inclined to do so.
-Keep in mind, however, that the final responsibility for their behavior is in their hands, not yours.
+Therefore, we advise putting measures in place that will deter students from cheating if they are inclined to do so.

 When developing your syllabus - your syllabus should contain a section about the Honor Code.
 More specifically, it should tell students exactly what is permissible with regard to exams, papers, lab assignments, etc. Are they allowed to work together?
 If so, what are the limits of acceptable collaboration?
 How should they go about citing ideas they receive from classmates?
 To what extent are smartphone applications (such as calculators) acceptable tools, and when should students refrain from using them altogether (for example, during exams)?
 Your students will need to know these things.
 Including these points of discussion in your syllabus will not only give students a written guide, it will also help prevent any misunderstandings about what constitutes permissible behavior.